MicroEJ/docs/ApplicationDeveloperGuide/managedc/troubleshooting.rst

 java.lang.AssertionError
 -----------------------------

-If you encounter a stack trace like the following, you are executing an unreachable wasm instruction.
+If you encounter a stack trace like the following, you are executing an `unreachable instruction <https://www.w3.org/TR/wasm-core-1/#syntax-instr-control>`_.

 .. code:: console